“But Saul said, ‘Not a man shall be put to death this day, for today the Lord has worked salvation in Israel.'”

 -1 Samuel 11:13

-So there’s a lot happening here in first Kings chapter 11, people who had risen up in rebellion and in the verse right before this, in first Samuel chapter 11,:12, the people are saying to Samuel, we need to put some people to death for this rebellion.
+So there’s a lot happening here in 1 Kings 11, people who had risen up in rebellion and in the verse right before this, in 1 Samuel 11:12, the people are saying to Samuel, we need to put some people to death for this rebellion.
 But Saul speaks up, he says, “Not a man shall we put to death this day,” and this is the phrase that I want to encourage us to think about and pray according to for today, the Lord has worked salvation in Israel.
-Now there was a specific context here in first Samuel chapter 11 in which the Lord had worked salvation.
+Now there was a specific context here in first Samuel 11 in which the Lord had worked salvation.
 But that phrase is a phrase we see all over the Bible.

 The Lord alone has the power to work salvation.